When is the commencement ceremony?

 The audit is for Traditional (daytime) students.
 It is an evaluation of your entire academic program: General Education requirements, Major or Minor requirements and overall degree requirements.
+DegreeWorks will be used in certain catalog years and others may need planning forms.
 Your advisor typically will cover all of these elements with you, but this audit process double checks all requirements so that nothing is holding up your degree being awarded when your classes are done.
 This is especially important when you have majors and minors in different disciplines.
 Sometimes there is extra paperwork needed that you and your advisor may not be aware of or that you thought you turned in but the Registrar's office never received.
-Your Major and Minor planning forms must be submitted electronically to our office through your advisor AND you must have applied online to graduate in order to have a degree audit.
+You must have applied online to graduate in order to have a graduation evaluation.
 (Cohort students - Graduate or Undergraduate are not required to meet for an audit).

 How long does an evaluation/audit take?

 After you meet with the Registrar's office, which takes about 15 minutes, preparing your evaluation will typically take at least two to three days.
 More time is required during peak application times.
 Once the evaluation has been prepared, it will be sent to you.

 Registration holds will be placed on all potential traditional (daytime student) graduates accounts until all forms are received and the meeting with the Registrar (degree audit) has taken place.

 The graduation fee includes your cap and gown, your diploma and diploma cover and any medallion or pin for honors if you achieved them.
 The $125 fee is mandatory for all students completing a degree at CSP.
 You may order your cap and gown even if you are not participating in the ceremony.
 Some graduates wish to have pictures taken in their regalia.